extrablind/oclock-memory-game/README.md

 ## Carefull

-This app is not suitable for production env. out of the box ;)
+This app is not suitable for production environment out of the box ;)

 ## TODO

 This project could probably be optimized in many ways :

-* lots of external libs : lodash could probably be avoided as we use only few functions...
+* Reduce external libs : lodash could probably be avoided, or optimized as we use only few functions...
-* bootstrap is not optimized to only load components we use...
+* Bootstrap is not optimized to only load components we use...
 * etc...